 From the cooled saltwater mix, move two garlic cloves into each of the jars.
 Then portion the liquid between the 5 jars, tapping the jars once or twice to make the jars are filled.
 Tear a section from the reserved outer leaves (you'll need to make sure you have 5 pieces total) and press into a jar, allowing it to submerge the chopped cabbage completely.
 Using your fingers, press the large piece down on the chopped cabbage until it's submerged and you see bubbles rise to the surface.
 Do this once or twice until you no longer see bubbles rising.
 Repeat with remaining 4 jars.

 Cover each jar with a coffee filter and seal with a rubber band, as shown above.
-Leave at room temperature for 5-7 days to ferment.
+Leave at room temperature for 5-7 days to ferment (or longer if your house is on the cooler side).
 Test for taste at 3 or 4 days and press the top cabbage layer to remove bubbles that have formed from the fermentation process.
 The longer the jars are left out, the stronger the soured taste will be.
 Once it's fermented to your liking, seal well with regular quart lids and move to the refrigerator.
 Fermented veggies keep for 3-6 months (sometimes longer!) when refrigerated because the cold halts the fermentation process right where it's at.

 1. A thick layer of cheesecloth can be substituted for the coffee filters but coffee filters are cheaper!
 You can also seal them with the regular jar lids instead but you'll need to make sure the lids are not screwed on tight.
 Fermenting foods creates natural gases from the chemical reaction happening within the jar.
 These gases need room to escape and I've found that a coffee filter works best, while still keeping critters out.
 Also-using jar lids makes it hard to tell how much room there is for the gases to escape, occasionally resulting in too much pressure build-up and a consequent leak in the solution.
 AKA, a wet mess on your counter!